 - Door Latches-When the door is closed, they will automatically lock shut.
 If the door is opened while the oven is operating, the magnetron will automatically shut off. - Door Screen- Allows viewing of food.
-The screen is designed so that light can pass through, but not the microwaves. - 3.
-Oven Cavity - Spatter Shield (Do NOT remove)-Protects the microwave outlet from splashes of cooking foods. - 5.
+The screen is designed so that light can pass through,but not the microwaves. - 3.
+Oven Cavity - Spatter Shield (Do NOT Remove)-Protects the microwave outlet from splashes of cooking foods. - 5.
 Safety Interlock System-Prevents the oven from operating while the door is opened. - Door Seal -The door seal maintains the microwaves within the oven cavity and prevents microwave leakage. - Glass Cooking Tray Made of special heat resistant glass.
 The tray must always be in proper position before operating the oven.
 Do not cook food directly on the tray. - Roller Guide-Supports the glass cooking tray.
 Must always be in proper position before operating the oven. - 9.
 Display - 10.
-Defrost- Used to select weight/time defrost.
+Power Button-Used to set a power level.